 Additional Tampa Bay Rays Info

-Throughout their history, the Rays have five total playoff appearances.
-Two of those are divisions championships, and one of those, 2008, was the lone American League Pennant for this team.
+Throughout their history, the Rays have had five total playoff appearances.
+Two of those are division championships, and one of those, 2008, was the lone American League Pennant for this team.

-The Rays recent run of success has officially come to an end, as they have entered into a rebuild, from the ground up, literally.
-General Manager Andrew Friedman left to take the role as President of Baseball Operations for the Dodgers and Joe Maddon is now the manager of the Cubs.
+Ray's recent run of success has officially come to an end, as they have entered into a rebuild, from the ground up, literally.
+General Manager Andrew Friedman left to take the role of President of Baseball Operations for the Dodgers and Joe Maddon is now the manager of the Cubs.
 Taking Friedman’s place as General Manager will be Matthew Silverman, a Harvard Graduate.
 Taking Joe Maddon’s place as manager will be former Boston Red Sox catcher Kevin Cash.
-The two of them have much work to do, and as many players will need to be traded as the Rays simply can’t afford to pay all of their players long term contracts.
-Two of those names are already out the door in recent years as James Shields was traded to the Kansas City Royals prior to the start of the 2013 season and David Price was traded to the Tigers before the trade deadline last season.
-Evan Longoria could be next on the trade block, as his eight year contract he signed in his first season is set to expire.
+The two of them have much work to do, and as many players will need to be traded as the Rays simply can’t afford to pay all of their player's long-term contracts.
+Two of those names are already out the door in recent years as James Shields was traded to the Kansas City Royals before the start of the 2013 season and David Price was traded to the Tigers before the trade deadline last season.
+Evan Longoria could be next on the trade block, as the eight-year contract he signed in his first season is set to expire.

 The Tampa Bay Rays found themselves taking a deep dive, just around mid-season of 2016.
 Their record is good for last place in the American League East and their season is fading fast.
 The Rays tried to hang on last year to no avail, and many people wonder if the Rays should finally admit what the rest of the world knows.
 It's time.
 Meaning it's time for a rebuild in Tampa Bay.
 The Rays had a nice long run of success, but it's time to let the bottom fall out, and rebuild the team.
 This means trading longtime franchise player Evan Longoria.